designstem/projects/biomimicry/index.md

   ## What about <em>BIONICS</em>?

-  is a science, where men see’s and interpret a new **artificial culture**, embraced by the amazing functional systems produced from **natural ecology**.
+  It is a science, where we see and interpret a new **artificial culture**, embraced by the amazing functional systems produced from **natural ecology**.

-  Bionics attempt to propose a confluence between natural systems and the artificiality created by men, presenting **‘common’ characteristics** that are observed in their **functional** or **formal structure**.
+  Bionics attempts to connect natural and artificial systems created by humans, presenting **‘common’ characteristics** that are observed in their **functional** or **formal structure**.

 </div>